- Skill Type/Atmosphere: Semi-Competitve

 If you’re new to curling and think any league with the word ‘semi-competitive’ in the description is not for you, think again!
 Women’s League is a great place to learn by both playing and observing masters at work.
 We can pretty much guarantee that you’ll have lovely teammates and skips who are patient teachers as well as stealthy strategists.
 All the details on the league structure and rules are below.

 And there’s more!
 You’ll get to know more members of the club while playing and chatting over delicious snacks each Tuesday evening.
 There’s only one draw, so you don’t have to leave work early to get there, and you won’t get home too late.

 Whether you’ve played since you could walk or only a bit, please join us!
 It’s a perfect opportunity to learn a little more, curl a little more, and have a lot more fun!
 Questions?
 Email us!

-Can games be rescheduled?
 You should make every effort to play games at the regular scheduled time.
 However, you may reschedule a game for another time if both teams agree to reschedule the game.
 A team is not obligated to reschedule if their opponent is unable to play.
-You must inform Laura or Becca if your team is rescheduling a game.
+You must inform Laura or Emily if your team is rescheduling a game.
 All rescheduled games must be completed prior to the last week of regular schedule.

-How is league play facilitated? (opening, closing, ice prep, food) Teams share opening, closing, ice prep and food responsibilities.
-Laura and Becca will set up a rotating schedule and will explain the duties involved.
+Teams share opening, closing, ice prep and food responsibilities.
+Laura and Emily will set up a rotating schedule and will explain the duties involved.